Rendezvous Huts Operational Profile

 For a history of this hut system see Sam Demas’ piece Brief history of the Rendezvous Huts, Oldest in the West, and for the broader context of the region see Demas’s How the Methow Valley Became a Lodging and Trails Hub.
-See also a photo gallery of the hut system.

 - Huts and shelters: